santisoler/scipy2024-pooch/README.md

 [`Pooch.fetch()`][Pooch.fetch] method.
-The [`Pooch`][pooch.Pooch] class is particularly useful for package maintainers that want to provide an easy way to download sample datasets for their libraries, supporting ways to separate the cached data files for different versions of their packages.
+The [`Pooch`][pooch.Pooch] class is particularly useful for package maintainers that want to provide an easy way to download sample datasets for their libraries, as it supports ways to separate the cached data files for different versions of their packages.

 [Pooch][pooch] supports downloading files using different protocols, like HTTP